bmx-ng/bmx-site/docs/tutorials/beginners_guide.md

 A loop is a way to tell Blitz to do one thing several times, or in games to update the game until the game is ended.
 Loops are what makes games run in real-time.
-This loop below starts at Repeat and when the program reaches Until X >= 800 it will jump back to `Repeat` unless the condition is met.
+This loop below starts at Repeat and when the program reaches Until X &gt;= 800 it will jump back to `Repeat` unless the condition is met.
 So it will loop depending on X. Try to run the example on the next page:

 ```blitzmax